Andrewsfield Aerodrome

-Andrewsfield Aerodrome is an operational general aviation aerodrome located 4 NM west northwest of Braintree, Essex, England, formerly RAF Andrews Field.
+Andrewsfield Aerodrome is an operational general aviation aerodrome located 4.5 mi west-northwest of Braintree, Essex, England, formerly RAF Andrews Field.
 Andrewsfield also functions as an important reliever airport for Stansted airport.

 Andrewsfield has a CAA Ordinary Licence (Number P789) that allows flights for the public transport of passengers or for flying instruction as authorised by the licensee (Andrewsfield Air Operations Limited).

 Both the grass runways are 18 m wide and at night serve as a single 36 m runway.
 It has one orange windsock.